 If you request to have no further contact with us we may keep some basic (anonymised) information about you (if attached to a financial transaction) on our suppression list in order to avoid sending you content in the future.
 This involves keeping only your name and the amount.

-Global Connections has security measures in place to protect against the loss, misuse and alteration of personal data under our control.
+Global Connections and MAP have security measures in place to protect against the loss, misuse and alteration of personal data under our control.

-Information is stored by GC on secure servers at our offices and in the Cloud.
+Information is stored by GC/MAP in the Cloud.
 Only authorised personnel are able to access personal information in accordance with our internal policy, and we ensure access to information is password protected or secured via locked filing cabinets.
 We encrypt financial information you input before it is sent to us.

 Your rights to access information